mcdomx/monitor/README.rst

   **Monitor Home**: Example home page of a running monitor.

-The application supports two distinct types of activities for each type of object detected in the video stream; Logging and Monitoring.
+The application supports two basic actions for detected objects; Logging and Monitoring.

 Logging
     Logging is the action of storing the counts of detected objects in the video stream.
 The resulting log can be used to analyze traffic patterns.

 Monitoring
     Monitoring will trigger an action when a defined object is detected in the video stream.
 For example, if an elephant is detected, a message can be sent or the frame image can be saved.
-(Currently, monitoring will only log detected objects and the time of detection.)
+(Currently, monitoring will only report detected objects to the screen when detected.)

-A web font-end provides the most appealing and simple interface to the monitor but the monitor can also be controlled via rest calls and the progress can be seen in a terminal window.
+A web font-end provides the most appealing and simple interface to the monitor but the monitor can also be controlled via REST URL calls.

 Web Front-End
 -------------

+At the root (http://localhost:8000/), a series of options are presented to select an existing monitor or create a new one.

 Monitor Selection (Landing Page)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^